lightvector/KataGo/docs/Analysis_Engine.md

 Consumers of this data should attempt to be robust to possible addition of both new top-level fields in the future, as well as additions to fields in `moveInfos` or `rootInfo`.

+The various "human" fields are available if -human-model is provided and humanSLProfile is set.

 Current fields are:

    * `id`: The same id string that was provided on the query.